-- Recreation from tourism checking that the local plan does not give rise to additional recreation impacts as a result of its promotion of tourism growth - Other urbanisation effects checking development in close proximity for any urbanisation risks other than recreation. - Water a re-check of previous conclusions from earlier HRA work and review of any new information, including discussion with Anglian Water - Air Quality consideration of traffic increases in close proximity to European sites as a result of site allocations - Site allocations check detailed consideration of all allocations that have been identified in the screening table as requiring further assessment - Biodiversity net gain ensuring that wider biodiversity is adequately protected and contribution are made through spatial planning to biodiversity restoration.
-This underpins European site protection and long term maintenance. - The appropriate assessment sections will be informed by the most up to date information available at the time of preparation, prior to Regulation 19 consultation.
-The appropriate assessment will be informed by the current site conservation objectives site improvement plans and direct discussion with Natural England officers.
+- 4.10 Using evidence and professional expertise, along with the consultation responses and discussions with Natural England, the following appropriate assessment chapters cover the following impact pathways identified by the screening for likely significant effects: - Recreation residential.
+Checking that the RAMS remains fit for purpose for the increased housing from the current Local Plan and reviewing its progress towards adoption - Recreation from tourism checking that the local plan does not give rise to additional recreation impacts as a result of its promotion of tourism growth - Other urbanisation effects checking development in close proximity for any urbanisation risks other than recreation. - Water a re-check of previous conclusions from earlier HRA work and review of any new information, including discussion with Anglian Water - Air Quality consideration of traffic increases in close proximity to European sites as a result of site allocations and growth - Site allocations check detailed consideration of all allocations that have been identified in the screening table as requiring further assessment.
+This is relevant within each of the above sections of the appropriate assessment - Biodiversity net gain ensuring that wider biodiversity is adequately protected and contribution are made through spatial planning to biodiversity restoration.
+This underpins European site protection and long term maintenance.